hasura/ndc-spec/rfcs/0023-filtering-over-nested-array-of-scalars.md

     "nested_fields": {
       "filter_by": {
         // NEW!!
-        // Does the connector support filtering over nested arrays "nested_arrays": {
+        // Does the connector support filtering over nested arrays (ie. Expression::ArrayComparison) "nested_arrays": {
-          // Does the connector support filtering over nested arrays using existential quantification.
-          // This means the connector must support ExistsInCollection::NestedScalarCollection.
-          "exists": {},
           // Does the connector support filtering over nested arrays by checking if the array contains a value.
-          /// This must be supported for all types that can be contained in an array that implement an 'eq'
+          // This must be supported for all types that can be contained in an array that implement an 'eq'
-          /// comparison operator.
+          // comparison operator.
           "contains": {},
           // Does the connector support filtering over nested arrays by checking if the array is empty.
           // This must be supported no matter what type is contained in the array.
-          "isEmpty": {},
+          "is_empty": {},
         },
       },
       "order_by": {},